petersirka/nosql/readme.md

 });

 // ============================================================================
-// How to pagination documents?
+// How to paging documents?
 // ============================================================================

 // TIP: create a view